Proprietor, Webstart Communications, Software Engineer at Guidewire Software

 Telephone: Webstart Day/Voicemail: (510) 548-4590 Evening: (510) 644-3828

 If you would like to know more about me personally, feel free to link to my personal page.
-I also sporadically update sort of a running Christmas letter/"house page" that has pictures, family updates, etc. From more recent times there's content about me on Facebook.
+I also sporadically update sort of a running Christmas letter/"house page" that has pictures, family updates, etc. From more recent times there's professional content for me at LinkedIn and personal content about me on Facebook.
 You are also welcome to consider the brief summary of my work experience below:

 Jed received bachelors degrees in Physics and Mathematics (1970) and a masters degree in Mathematics (1972) from the University of California's Davis campus.
 During much of his early professional career he was involved in research and advanced development on computers and computer networks at the Lawrence Livermore National Laboratory (LLNL).
 Mr. Donnelley was the technical liaison for LLNL's ARPA network node (1973-1977) and a member of a team that implemented the ARPA network protocol suite at LLNL (RISOS - Research Into the Security of Operating Systems).
 During this time he published this ARPANet RFC.
 He was principle investigator for a Department of Transportation project that developed integrated techniques to access distributed databases (1977-1978).
 Jed lead the Local Network Research Project at LLNL where he did discrete event simulation studies of advanced network architectures (1978-1981).
 Between 1980 and 1988 Mr. Donnelley lead a group that implemented a microkernel operating system (NLTSS - Wikipedia entry) which supported the scientific applications that ran on the supercomputers in the Livermore Computer Center until 1994.
 He also worked recently (1990-1994) as a staff member and gigabit testbed manager in the Advanced Telecommunications Program at LLNL where he worked with high speed communication technologies such as Fibre Channel, ATM, HIPPI, Sonet, Scalable Coherent Interface, and optical Wave length Division Multiplexing (WDM).
 Between April 1994 and April 1995, while on a professional research leave from LLNL, Jed worked in the Communication Systems and BelWŁ Development group in the Regional Computer Center at the University of Stuttgart on advanced networking technologies.
 Jed also worked for a time in the Engineering Record Center at LLNL providing Web access to a database of engineering drawings.